Unpaid Child Care (CHCAREP)

 The responses to this question are captured automatically from mark box responses on the form so the risk of processing error is minimal.
-Sample checks are undertaken to ensure an acceptable level of quality.
 In 1.4% of pre-processed data, respondents provided an incorrect combination of responses.
 This occurred when a 'No' response was marked together with one or both of the 'Yes' responses.
 In these cases the 'Yes' responses are retained and the 'No' response is rejected.
 An image of this question is provided below.

 Questions on unpaid work, including unpaid childcare, were first asked for the 2006 Census.
 These questions were repeated for 2011 and 2016.
 No changes were made for 2016.

 Item non-response rates are a measure of how many people did not respond to a particular question as a proportion of the total number of people the question was applicable to.
 In this instance the response is left as not stated.